alexshin/event-app-api/README.md

 #### Working with initial data

 The boilerplate contains some basic modifications to work with initial data.
-Django has already had the same mechanism name "fixtures".
-But it works not very comfortable for real-world applications because need to append specific prepared data.
+Django already has the same mechanism which names "fixtures".
+But Django's way is not really useful for real-world applications.

-Functionality of boilerplate enable you to create your own fixtures using Python code (I recommend you to look at Faker and Factory Boy to make creating of Django entities more smoothly but you can do it using plain Python too).
+The functionality of boilerplate enables you to create your own fixtures using Python code (I recommend you to look at Faker and Factory Boy to make creating of Django entities more smoothly but you can do it using plain Python too).

-Fixtures automatically apply after migrations in testing environment.
-In other environments you should execute console command `apply_migrations`.
+Fixtures automatically apply after migrations in the testing environment.
+In other environments, you should execute console command `apply_migrations`.

 ### Contributing